vivianequeiroz/fin-api/README.md

 ## To test in your machine

   - Clone this repository
-  - To install the necessary dependencies installed, use one of the commands:
+  - To install the necessary dependencies, use one of the commands:
     - **$ yarn install**
     - **$ npm install** or a shortcut **npm i**
   - To start the server, use one of the commands: